tamas6/fdp-website/index.md

     It consists of two layers, namely FairOS-dfs (storage) and FairOS-compute (compute).
     You can access the the documentation <a href="https://docs.fairos.fairdatasociety.org/docs/" title="">here</a>.<br><br><strong>FairOS in WASM</strong><br>FairOS-dfs library
-    is supported in WASM.
+    works in WASM.
 You can access the GitHub <a href="Fairdrive is a dApp that enables decentralized storage on Swarm.
-It consists of a typical &quot;Drive&quot;
+It consists of a typical &quot;Drive&quot; interface with files and folders, and a BZZ wallet to manage token balances and keypairs.
-    interface with files and folders, and a BZZ wallet to manage token balances and keypairs. " title="">here</a>.
+    " title="">here</a>.
   media:
     image: "/uploads/2018/06/21/edit.gif"
     alt_text: Customize Blocks